How a Stroke Transformed Jill Bolte Taylor’s Life

 What sets Jill’s story apart is her rare ability to describe, with precision and emotion, what it felt like to experience that medical crisis from within her own mind.
 In My Stroke of Insight, she recounts that morning with a mix of scientific understanding and deeply personal awareness.
 A strange rushing sensation began inside her head, like a “waterfall” cascading along the left side of her brain.
 Gradually, her sense of reality shifted—colors appeared more intense, sounds lost familiar structure, and time seemed to stretch and slow.

-As bleeding advanced, activity in her left hemisphere—responsible for logic, language, and structured thought—began to fade away.
-Words slipped from reach, reading became impossible, and recognition of her physical form vanished.
-At the same time, her right hemisphere, tied to creativity, intuition, and expansive awareness, grew more active.
-A wave of calm and connection filled her consciousness, bringing an overwhelming sense of unity with everything around her.
+As bleeding progressed, activity in left hemisphere—responsible for logic, language, and structured thought—started to fade.
+Words slipped from reach, reading became impossible, and recognition of physical presence disappeared.
+Meanwhile, right hemisphere, linked to creativity, intuition, and broad awareness, grew more active.
+A wave of calm and connection washed over consciousness, bringing a profound sense of unity with all around.

 Within her writing, Jill expressed, “I felt like a genie liberated from its bottle.
 Energy of my spirit seemed to flow like a great whale gliding through a sea of silent euphoria.”
 What unfolded for her became both a scientific revelation and a transcendent awakening—an encounter that transformed her perception of existence, sense of self, and awareness at its deepest level.